 2. TURNING UP THE THERMOSTAT TO HEAT THE ROOMS MORE QUICKLY

 If you’ve just come home to a cold house on a freezing winter’s day, it might seem reasonable to turn up your thermostat.
 But that won’t help you feel warm and comfortable any quicker.
-The reason for that is simple: A thermostat has no control over how quickly your house heats up; all it does is set the final temperature for your comfort level.
+The reason for that is simple: a thermostat has no control over how quickly your house heats up, all it does is set the final temperature for your comfort level.
 It’s best to think of a basic thermostat as a temperature limiter.
 It allows the heating to be fully on until the set temperature is reached, at which point the thermostat will turn the heating off until the temperature drops again.
-Turning your thermostat higher than your comfort level will therefore allow the system to overheat the rooms, making them uncomfortably warm and stuffy and, as a result, waste energy.
+Turning your thermostat higher than your comfort level will therefore allow the system to overheat the space, making your home uncomfortably warm and wasting significant energy.

 3. KEEPING THE HEATING ON CONSTANTLY